keu/docs/learn/deferrable-operators.md

 - `DatabricksSubmitRunOperatorAsync`
 - `HttpSensorAsync`

-For a full list of deferrable operators and sensors available in the `astronomer-providers` package, see [Changelog](https://astronomer-providers.readthedocs.io/en/stable/changelog.html).
+For a full list of deferrable operators and sensors available in the `astronomer-providers` package, see [Changelog](https://astronomer-providers.readthedocs.io/en/stable/providers/operators_and_sensors_list.html).
 You can also create your own deferrable operator for your use case.

-There are numerous benefits to using deferrable operators including:

-- Reduced resource consumption: Depending on the available resources and the workload of your triggers, you can run hundreds to thousands of deferred tasks in a single triggerer process.
-This can lead to a reduction in the number of workers needed to run tasks during periods of high concurrency.
-With less workers needed, you are able to scale down the underlying infrastructure of your Airflow environment.
-- Resiliency against restarts: Triggers are stateless by design.
-This means your deferred tasks are not set to a failure state if a triggerer needs to be restarted due to a deployment or infrastructure issue.
-When a triggerer is back up and running in your environment, your deferred tasks will resume.
-- Gateway to event-based DAGs: The presence of `asyncio` in core Airflow is a potential foundation for event-triggered DAGs.

 ## Example workflow